fhsinchy/mcpkgrm/README.md

 ![Be Patient](./_screens/four.png)

-Once the success message is being shown you're free to go.
+Once the success message is being shown check your Applications folder for any leftover and remove manually. macOS often prevents the script from deleting files from that directory.
+All other files should have been taken care of :relaxed:

 ## Future